-Applications must be submitted electronically through Grants.gov by 12:00 a.m., midnight Eastern Daylight Time (EDT) on the Application Deadline Date listed in the Key Dates section on page one of this announcement.
+Applications must be submitted electronically through Grants.gov by 11:59 p.m.
+Eastern Daylight Time (EDT) on the Application Deadline Date listed in the Key Dates section on page one of this announcement.
 Any application received after the application deadline will not be accepted for processing, nor will it be given further consideration for funding.
 Grants.gov will notify the applicant via email if the application is rejected.

 If technical challenges arise and assistance is required with the electronic application process, contact Grants.gov Customer Support via email to support@grants.gov or at (800) 518-4726.
 Customer Support is available to address questions 24 hours a day, 7 days a week (except on Federal holidays).
-If problems persist, contact Mr. Paul Gettys, DGM (Paul.Gettys@ihs.gov) at (301) 443-2114.
+If problems persist, contact Mr. Gettys (Paul.Gettys@ihs.gov), DGM Grant Systems Coordinator, by telephone at (301) 443-2114 or (301) 443-5204.
 Please be sure to contact Mr. Gettys at least ten days prior to the application deadline.
 Please do not contact the DGM until you have received a Grants.gov tracking number.
 In the event you are not able to obtain a tracking number, call the DGM as soon as possible.